Haselnussbomber/HaselTweaks/README.md

 Adds a context menu entry for the title bar to "Lock/Unlock Position" (can be disabled).
 Alternatively it's possible to add windows by using the window picker in the configuration.

+### Market Board Item Preview

+Automatically try on equipment when you hover over an item in the market board search results.

 ### Material Allocation

 Enhances the Islekeep's Index "Material Allocation" window.